TuspeDesign/react-thesis-mobile-app/README.md

 ## How the feed works

 The feed is maintained by [Timo Anttila](https://github.com/timoanttila) and is protected by [Cloudflare](https://www.cloudflare.com/), which uses a security cookie for each query.
 Check out the [Cloudflare Cookie Policy](https://www.cloudflare.com/cookie-policy/) before using the feed.
-All requests are sent in POST format and the query must include an Auth code in the header.
+All requests are sent in GET format and the query must include an Auth code in the header.

 ### Base url
 api.sportti.org/sites (https only)